-The Matrices Class 12 Formula Sheet page compiles NCERT Class 12 Mathematics Chapter 3 into a single download-ready resource, aligned to the 2026-27 NCERT syllabus.
-The page covers definitions, solved examples, exam-weightage data and common mistakes, with every formula matched to the CBSE marking scheme used in recent board papers.
+The Matrices Class 12 Formula Sheet will include all important formulas and derivations of Chapter 3 in a single PDF.
+You can either take a printout and fix it in front of your study table or read in an offline mode during exam time.
+This page covers definitions, solved examples, exam-weightage and common mistakes, with every formula following the CBSE marking scheme used in recent board papers.

 - CBSE Weightage: 5 to 7 marks (one short answer plus one MCQ or assertion-reason item).